holaplex/hub-docs/docs/hub/Introduction/why-use-hub.md

 -   Reward customer loyalty
 -   Track advanced customer metrics

 And much more!
-While the Hub has an extended list of features, what you can do & what you can build with the hub has infinite possibilities.
+While the Hub has an extended list of features, what you can do & what you can build with the Hub has infinite possibilities.